digital-preservation/csv-validator/csv-validator-cmd/README.md

         The path to the CSV Schema file to use for validation --disable-utf8-validation
-         Disable UTF-8 validation for CSV files --skip-file-checks
+         Disable UTF-8 validation for CSV files --max-chars-per-cell
+        Maximum number of chars allowed in cell (is set to 4096 by default) --skip-file-checks
         Skip integrity, checksum and file existence checks --show-progress